 Generally, however, once she got going she would go quite well with the occasional stall at lights.

-I apply the brakes and gear down and just as I pass into the intersection the engine cuts out!
+Anyway, I apply the brakes and gear down and just as I pass into the intersection the engine cuts out!
 I’m stopped, quite bizarrely in the middle of a crossroads late at night and in petulant denial of all those pesky laws of physics and principles of momentum and such stuff.

+It was late and there was no traffic about so I was just confused more than anything.
 As I turn the key, all the while muttering obscenities under my breath a clapped out old ute with no lights on suddenly whizzed past from right to left, going the wrong way across me.
 Once it had passed, Kermit started as though nothing had happened and we were on our way.

 Has an inanimate object ever behaved mysteriously for you?
 Have you had a near miss?
 What was your first car?